vproxy-tools/panama-native-interface/README.md

 ### 5. Sample

-There's a sample program, which is an _http server_ listens on `:80`.
+There's a sample program, which is an _http server_ listening on `:80`.

 ```shell
 ./gradlew clean runSample